 The Statcare Difference

-Statcare Urgent Care is a place you can trust for emergency care:
+Statcare Urgent Care is a family-friendly place you can trust for health care:

-- Statcare has been in business 10 years.
+- Statcare has been in business for 10 years.

 - Statcare has 3500+ 5-star customer reviews on Best Local & Google Business, more than anyone else!

-- Statcare is In Network with almost all plans as an emergency care clinic – you will not be surprised to receive an “out-of network” bill!
+- Statcare is In-Network with almost all plans as an ER care clinic – you will not receive an “out-of-network” bill ever!

-- Statcare providers have handled millions of Emergency Care visits – Experience you can count on!
+- Statcare providers have handled millions of Urgent Care visits – Experience you can count on!

-- Statcare locations have easy parking and easy access via public transport – Access you can’t beat!
+- Statcare urgent care locations have easy parking and easy access via public transport – Access you can’t beat!

-Below you’ll learn WHY going to an emergency care clinic like Statcare should be your first and only choice when you need non-life-threatening emergent care.
+Below you’ll learn WHY going to a clinic like Statcare should be your first and only choice when you need quality care.
 You can also watch this Fox News report on urgent care vs. ER.